 (If the king) does not share his fortune with his subjects, the condition is called unstable.
 Then there will be a total eclipse with Sun being black and its light shooting outward....
-If there are two ear-rings beside the Sun during eclipse while in the east, west, south, and north corners there are white clouds shooting outward, then the whole country will be in war.10 will be born.
-The Sun is eclipsed?
-The king is wicked.
-When even I, a steely-eyed science-type, am moved to awe by such a rare and beautiful phenomenon, it makes sense to want to associate it with something of great importance.
+If there are two ear-rings beside the Sun during eclipse while in the east, west, south, and north corners there are white clouds shooting outward, then the whole country will be in war.11

 The search for meaning in celestial events is the purview of astrology.
 A comet appears in the sky?
 The king will be overthrown.
-A supernova (a new star) appears in Leo?
-A new king
+A supernova (a new star) appears in the constellation of Leo?
+A new king will be born.
+The Sun is eclipsed?
+The king is wicked.
+When even I, a steelyeyed science-type, am moved to awe by such a rare and beautiful phenomenon, it makes sense to want to associate it with something of great importance.

 It therefore follows naturally that if eclipses record momentous events, then a momentous event must require an eclipse.
-Both Ragnarok and the Rapture (as well as the Crucifixion in the gospels) are accompanied by the Sun turning black, often interpreted as a total eclipse.
-Only slightly less momentous, to anyone not from Boston at least, is the fact that the Red Sox only broke their 85-year long World Series curse during the final moments of the total lunar eclipse of October 2004.
+Both Ragnarok and the Rapture (as well as the Crucifixion in the gospels) are accompanied by the Sun turning black, often interpreted as total eclipses.
+Only slightly less momentous, to anyone not from Boston at least, is the fact that the Red Sox broke their 85-year long World Series curse only during the final moments of the total lunar eclipse of October 2004.
 At those moments when the Moon passes into the shadow of the Earth it takes on the reddish color of sunlight filtering through the Earth's atmosphere.
 Astrologers call it a "blood moon" for obvious reasons.
-Perhaps the Red Sox could only win by the light of a red moon?
+Perhaps the Red Sox could only win by the light of a red Moon?

-If eclipses were harbingers of end-times (at least for Yankees fans), then to call on one was a sign of one's power with the gods.
+If eclipses were harbingers of end-times (at least for Yankees fans) then to call on one was a sign of one's power with the gods.
 In 1504, Christopher Columbus was in the midst of his fourth and final voyage to the New World when he became shipwrecked on the north shore of Jamaica.
-Even under the best of times, Columbus was a terrible administrator (he'd already been removed as Governor of the Indies) so as the days turned to weeks on the beach, Columbus' crew grew tired and mutinied.
+Even under the best of times, Columbus was a terrible administrator (he had already been removed as Governor of the Indies) so as the days turned to weeks on the beach, Columbus' crew grew tired and mutinied.
 They plundered the homes of the Jamaicans who had helped them and, in return, the locals revolted and attacked the stranded Europeans.

 Caught between mutiny and rebellion, Columbus consulted the astronomical tables he used for navigation.
 In them he found that three days later, on the evening of February 29th there would be a total lunar eclipse.
-That night, Columbus told the local chieftains that God was angry at their rebellion and would make His displeasure known by causing the Moon to be "inflamed with wrath."
+That night, Columbus told the local chieftains that God was angry at their rebellion and would make His displeasure known by causing the Moon to be

+"inflamed with wrath."
 When the Moon rose after sunset a dark shadow began to spread across its face.
 When the eclipse became total and the Moon turned red, the Jamaicans pleaded with Columbus to make it stop.
 Columbus went to his cabin claiming he would pray on their behalf, but in reality he went there to keep watch on his hour-glass.
 In addition to the date of the eclipse, his almanac had also revealed that totality would last for 48 minutes.

 As the sand ran down and the time finally approached, Columbus stepped outside once more.
 God had answered his prayers, he said.
-He would forgive their rebellion provided they once more brought food for his men, and in the midst of the Jamaican's relief, the blood-red color drained from the face of the Moon and totality ended.
+He would forgive their rebellion provided they once more brought food for his men, and in the midst of the Jamaicans relief, the blood-red color drained from the face of the Moon and totality ended.